bruin-data/ingestr/docs/supported-sources/airtable.md

 The result of this command will be an `employee` table containing data from the `employee` source in the `Airtable.duckdb` database.

 The `source-table` can include multiple table names that share the `same base_id` (e.g.--source-table 'employee,users') but this will merge all the data from the specified tables into a single destination table.

+> [!CAUTION]
+> Airtable does not support incremental loading, which means every time you run the command, the entire table will be copied from Airtable to the destination.
+This can be slow for large tables.